 There are many reasons but I will try listing down the ones I understood with my personal experience.

 - We are versatile

-Being skilled on both front-end and back-end development, we are good at coming up with the best suited solution(s) wrt the customer requirement.
+Being skilled in both front-end and back-end development, we are good at coming up with the best-suited solution(s) wrt the customer requirement.

-Being working as a full stack developer for years with different projects, helped me develop my logical skill which in return helps me to get an idea of how well the solution would work in real-time.
+Being working as a full-stack developer for years with different projects, helped me develop my logical skill which in return helped me to get an idea of how well the solution would work in real-time.